epam/edp-admin-console/documentation/add_applications.md

 _**NOTE**: The Version Control System Info menu is available in case this option is predefined._

-After the complete adding of the application, inspect the [Check Application Availability](#Check_Application_Availability) part.

 ## The Codebase Info Menu

 ![add-app1](../readme-resource/addapp1.png "add-app1")